 During the conquest of Canaan, God commanded the destruction of entire cities and nations: “But of the cities of these peoples which the LORD your God gives you as an inheritance, you shall let nothing that breathes remain alive, but you shall utterly destroy them: the Hittite and the Amorite and the Canaanite and the Perizzite and the Hivite and the Jebusite, just as the LORD your God has commanded you” (Deuteronomy 20:16-17).
 And Joshua did what God had told him (Joshua 10:40).

 Why did God give such a command?
 Israel was God’s instrument of judgment against the heathen Canaanites, who were exceedingly evil “Every abomination to the LORD which He hates they have done to their gods; for they burn even their sons and daughters in the fire to their gods” (Deuteronomy 12:31).
-Their destruction was commanded to protect Israel “Lest they teach you to do according to all their abominations which they have done for their gods, and you sin against the LORD your God” (Deuteronomy 20:18 also Deuteronomy 12:29-30).
+The Canaanite destruction was commanded to protect Israel “Lest they teach you to do according to all their abominations which they have done for their gods, and you sin against the LORD your God” (Deuteronomy 20:18 also Deuteronomy 12:29-30).

 When cancer plagues the body, the affected area has to be cut off otherwise the sickness will spread and destroy the whole body.
 Likewise, God in His mercy was protecting Israel from these evil nations that threatened their existence.